 For more information:

-Exchange students can select units from the list below.
 According to the EU-regulations students have to obtain at least 15 ECTS.

-Sustainable Area Development (8 ECTS):
+Sustainable Area Development (12 EC):

 Integrated Water Management and Sustainable Development (12 ECTS):

 Again two projects: one of it in a group (socalled CityLab project) and the other in either a (small) group or to be executed individually.

 Each project counts for 6 EC.
 Assignment is to produce professional products.

 Water management is one of the main features of Dutch and international society.